tvwerkhoven/routeros-collectd/README.md

 ```
 4. Restart collectd, check log file for issues: `sudo systemctl restart collectd && sudo systemctl restart collectd`

+# Todo

+1. Allow for multiple routers to be monitored
+2. Allow for multiple interfaces to be monitored

 # Sources

 * [Danilo Bargen on "How to Write a Collectd Plugin with Python"](https://blog.dbrgn.ch/2017/3/10/write-a-collectd-python-plugin/)